PrathyayPGM-ALT/Minecraft-but-2D/README.md

 Thank you to my friends on Discord
 - Blake (h0hx) pls stop changing usernames
 - Craxzy (Trying to flex Nitro)
+- Red code (for the challenge and trashing python)
 ## ⭐ Like the project?
 Leave a **star ⭐ on GitHub** and follow **PrathyayPGM-ALT** for more chaos-powered projects.